kauschked/Hacktoberfest-2023/presentation/presentation.rst

 * Only use the group area of your team.
 (Find your team now 🙂)
 * There is a ``1px`` white border around your group area.
 Don't overwrite it.
 * Open one TCP connection per machine and reuse it!
-* All challanges needs to be updated simultaneously.
+* All challenges needs to be updated simultaneously.
 * Please speak to us when the first four challenges are solved and you are starting the maze.

 ----